sdncoder/sdncoder.github.io/wiki/ztnotes.md

 *  path to zero trust
 *  what does final state look like

+#####  the network
 * one network and that network is the Internet
 * Zero Trust is needed to make that happen
 * all investments and work should be towards this goal
+* a solution that is reliant on the network is not zero trust
+*   zero trust assumes a hostile network
+*     VPN tunnels for remote users; tunnels between the corporate enterprise and cloud services
+*     policy that relies on IP subnet for access

+ZTNA - build a tunnel from the corp network to the cloud.  user interface overlay on top of the tunnel to control what resources a user can access.  user tunnels to resource.
+*  ZTNA helps reduce visbility into application environments.
+*  relies on tunnels, that is a bottleneck.
+*  NETWORK RELIANT SOLUTION IS THE ANTITHESIS OF ZERO-TRUST.
+ZT assumes the network is hostile *
+ZTAA -